Chase Ink Business Preferred Review

 However, there is a catch to these bonus categories: You’ll only net the 3x point rate on the first $150,000 spent in combined purchases each account anniversary year.
 After you hit the $150,000 threshold, purchases made in these categories will score the standard 1 point per dollar.

-Outside of the Ink Preferred’s base rewards scheme, Chase is currently in a limited-time partnership with the ridesharing service Lyft.
+Maverick Tip: Outside of the Ink Preferred’s base rewards scheme, Chase is currently in a limited-time partnership with Lyft.
 This partnership gives you 5x points when you book Lyft rides with an Ink Business Preferred card.
 You’ll be able to take advantage of this bonus rate until March 2025.
-Note that Lyft purchases won’t count toward the $150K/year cap on 3x rewards.

 Everything outside of the bonus categories snags 1 point per dollar spent.
-As mentioned above, the bonus categories are dropped down to the same 1 point rate once you spend $150,000 combined in those categories each account anniversary year.
+As mentioned above, the bonus categories are dropped down to the same 1-point rate once you spend $150,000 combined in those categories each account anniversary year.

 When you redeem points through the Chase Ultimate Rewards online portal for travel, they’ll be worth 25% more than other redemption methods.
 For example, 25,000 points will be worth $312.50 instead of $250, and 50,000 points will stretch to $625 instead of $500.

-As with any credit card, Ink Business Preferred includes a few fees worth keeping an eye on.
+Ink Business Preferred includes a few fees worth keeping an eye on.
 While the annual fee is certainly a downer, this card could be effective when wielded by a frequent international traveler — there is no foreign transaction fee.

-At the time of writing, Chase Ink Business Preferred’s APR sits at 20.99% – 25.99% (variable).
-Considering the precipitous rise in average credit card APRs over the last few years, the lower-end number is quite competitive, while the upper-end is fairly average compared to other business credit cards.
-Of course, if you pay off your balance in full each month, the APR won’t be relevant to you.
+At the time of writing, Chase Ink Business Preferred’s APR sits at 21.24% – 26.24% (variable).
+Considering the precipitous rise in average credit card APRs over the last few years, the lower-end number is competitive, while the upper-end is on the higher end of average when compared to other business credit cards.

 The Ink Business Preferred’s biggest drawback is its annual fee.
 Chase charges card members $95 per year to use the card.
 While $95 isn’t a massively high number for a card offering lucrative spending rewards, it’s still something you have to hand over annually.